 - Invite me to speak.
 If you have a group or club that you would like me to speak to, contact me and I will be there.

-- Most important: Tell me what kind of elected official you think I should be.
+- Tell me what kind of elected official you think I should be.
 Nothing is more important than ensuring the voice of ALL Topekans is heard and represented.
 Initiatives will only be successful if they have support of the citizens.
 Let’s work together to find out what initiatives are most important to you, and make things happen.

 - Check out my Substack: https://substack.com/@spencerlduncan